Garden of Five Senses, Delhi

 To make the place commercially viable, there are a couple of high-end restaurants in the premises and retail space which is still under construction.
 A few stores already operating out of this place are upmarket ones, belonging to designers and some of the interesting concepts.
 There was one store which had merchandise made out of old newspapers, all kinds of things including curtains and stuff for daily use.
 I would look forward to more such concept stores, though they are awfully expensive for an average pocket.

 There is an entry ticket which is quite nominal.
 But once you are in the place it appears to be designed to cater to the upper section of the society leading to a bit of dichotomy.
-When we went a flower festival was going on.
+When we went to the Garden of Five Senses a flower festival was going on.
 We got an opportunity to see and click a lot of colorful flowers which were in full bloom.
 On a lazy day, if this area is not too far from where you stay, you can go for a stroll or have a nice meal in the natural surroundings.

 Recommend you to read following Delhi Walking Tours, Travel Blog posts I have covered.